 Use the Asura Portals in Lions Arch to reach Arborstone.
 Speak to Lyra in Arborstone and say you’d like to enter a Strike Mission, then clarify an End of Dragons Strike mission.

 Heart of the Void – Much of the encounter will involve a large orb which will change in color depending on the phase.
-It reflects each Elder Dragon and the void.
-The main objective is to push this orb into the white circle on the platform to expose the void in it.
+The main objective is to push this orb into the white circle on the platform to purify the void in it.
 The orb can not be pushed by CCs, but will move in a direction opposite players who hit the orb.
 Fast multi-hitting attacks will push the orb faster, but the orb has a large amount of inertia, meaning it can be hard to get it moving in one direction or to change its direction, and will generally keep moving if you stop hitting it.
 Ranged players are good to assign to moving the Heart because they have better control of the positioning and if too many players are hitting the Heart it can get out of control due to the high momentum.

 Every time the Heart of the Void reaches a white circle it will change in attunement to another Elder Dragon, and the black Influence of the Void orbs will spawn voidlings which will attempt to reach the Heart.
 If any voidlings reach the Heart or the Heart reaches the edge of the platform, a large AoE will expand from it, dealing heavy damage to the squad.
 This damage can be avoided by porting through the wave.
 Only have the assigned pushers on the Heart while the other players try to kill and CC the voidlings before they reach the Heart.
-Once the Heart has been attuned three times, it will gain a break bar which you can CC to expose the void to attacks.
+Once the Heart has been attuned three times, it will gain a break bar which you can CC to progress to the next phase.

-Once the void is exposed, the Dragonvoid can be damaged and the squad should regroup and stack at the south end of the platform to buff and DPS the boss.
+Once the void is purified, the Dragonvoid can be damaged and the squad should regroup and stack at the south end of the platform to buff and DPS the boss.

 Red Circles – Red Circles will appear around two players.
 Once these fill, an area will be placed on the ground that will damage players and reduce the amount of playable space.
 These two players should move out of the stack far enough that not only will it give players space to move around the boss, but a bit further because the next mechanic will require splitting further.